EugeneShelukhin/EmployeeWagesCalculator/README.md

 The solution consists of 3 projects:
-AsposTest - target class library
+AsposTest - target class library;
-Tests - Nunit test projects
+Tests - Nunit test projects;
 ConsoleAppTest - dummy console project with an example of usage of AsposeTestClassLibrary.

 Workers collection is wrapped into DataContext class in order to the possibility of substitution with real database data context.